CIS4301-Project-University-of-Florida/U.S.-Gun-Crime/README.md

 > A web app that informs users about gun crime trends in the U.S., using over 260,000 incident records scraped from the Gun Violence Archive for the period of 2013–2018.
 [Data source](https://github.com/jamesqo/gun-violence-data).

-## Quickstart Guide
+## Getting Started

-### Repo Setup
+Follow these steps:

 1. Clone this repo using your preferred method (`https` or `ssh`).

 2. From the root project directory, run `yarn setup`.
 This will install packages for all directories in succession.

-   - Note: I'd recommend temporarily disabling Windows Defender if you're on Windows.
+Note: I'd recommend temporarily disabling Windows Defender if you're on Windows.
 It can significantly slow down the speed of package managers like `yarn`, but you're obviously disabling it at your own risk.

+### Environment Variables

-3. In `server/`, make a copy of the `env_emplate` directory.
-Name then new one `env`.
-The `env` directory is for environment variables and will not be checked in to Git.
-Whenever we add a new environment variable, we'll share its *name* via the template. **Never** put sensitive information (e.g., API keys) in the template.
+We'll need to use environment variables in both the frontend (e.g., for the Google Maps API key) and the backend (e.g., for our DB connection credentials).
+To avoid exposing sensitive information to the public, we'll introduce new variables via template files that will be checked in to Git.
+Whenever we add a new environment variable, we'll share its name (but not the *value*) via the template file. **Never** put sensitive information in the templates.

-By default, the frontend runs on `localhost:8000` and the backend on `localhost:3000`.
-You can now run `yarn dev` from the root directory to launch both the backend and the frontend (see [Command Cheat Sheet](#command-cheat-sheet))
+Follow these two steps:

+1. In `client/`, make a copy of the `env.template` file and rename it to `.env`.

+2. In `server/`, make a copy of the `env_emplate` directory and name it `env`.

-### VS Code Extensions
+### Required VS Code Extensions

 1. Install the [TSLint extension](https://marketplace.visualstudio.com/items?itemName=ms-vscode.vscode-typescript-tslint-plugin) for VS Code (the non-deprecated version).